National Highway 150 (India, old numbering)

-Tipaimukh Road is a National Highway in Manipur, India, designated NH-150.
+The National Highway 150, or NH-150, in India runs between the towns of Kohima in Nagaland and Aizwal in Mizoram, passing through the state of Manipur.
+In Manipur, it passes through the capital city Imphal, Bishnupur, Churachandpur, and Tipaimukh.
+In the newnumbering, the Imphal–Aizal section of the road is part of National Highway 2, and the Kohima–Imphal section is part of National Highway 202.

 National Highway 150

 The Central Government of India declared Tipaimukh Road, a State Highway in Manipur, a National Highway (NH 150) on 6 January 1999.
 The total length of this highway is 700 km, and is the third National Highway passing through the state of Manipur, together with old NH 53 and old NH 39.
 This highway has been proposed to connect three bordering states in Northeast India, viz.
 Mizoram (141 km), Manipur (523 km) and Nagaland (36 km).
 The highway stretch starts from Seling (NH 54) in Mizoram through Tipaimukh-Imphal-Ukhrul-Jessami in Manipur and terminates at a junction with NH-53 in Nagaland (km 0 at Kohima).

 Repairs and Construction

 The development of this National Highway had been projected to be under the "Prime Minister’s agenda for socio-economic development of North Eastern Region" which was announced in January 2000.
-The PM’s agenda envisages a total investment of Rs.
+The PM's agenda envisages a total investment of Rs.
 91 billion.
 It comprises 27 projects ranging from rural infrastructure development projects, irrigation and educational infrastructure development to strengthening of internal security, besides horticulture and IT development etc.

 It has also been reported that the entire stretch of National Highway-150 will be a double lane highway and included in the approved 10th plan programme of the Ministry of Road Transport and Highways.

 In August 2004, Union Minister of Shipping, Road Transport and Highways, Shri T.R.
 Baalu met the Northeast states respective ministers-in-charge, ministry and BRO officials and approved fresh proposals worth Rs.
 65 billion for fast track development of nearly 2,000 km National Highways and Roads in the Northeast.
 During the meeting, it was also decided to provide medians on NH-150 for increasing safety.